Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 • An LOC rate increase was given if the completion of the initial LOC rate determination reflected that an increased rate was warranted.

-• LOC re-determinations were also completed when requested by a CSW.
+• LOC re-determinations were also completed when requested by a CSW, RP, and youth.
 The LOC rate was increased if the LOC re-determination reflected that an increased rate was warranted.

 2. Phase II: On April 1, 2021, implementation expanded to all HBFC placements listed above regardless of the date of the child/youth/NMD's entry into OHC.
 This includes requests for re-determination.